VIA-Research/uPIMulator/python_cpp/README.md

 > **Supported Benchmarks and Performance Note:** uPIMulator currently supports 13 PrIM benchmarks.
 > Please be aware that the initial compile/assemble/link process may take approximately 30 minutes.

-Certainly, let's revise the paragraph for a more professional and appropriate tone suitable for a GitHub README:

 ## Cycle-level Simulation
 ### Executing a Simulation
 Initiate a cycle-level simulation by providing the following inputs to the `uPIMulator` executable: